janv/john-carmack-plan-archive/by_year/johnc_plan_1999.md

 Here's what needs to be done:

 You have to assume the server is trusted.
-Because of the way quake mods work, It has always been possible to have server side cheats along the lines of "if name == mine, scale damage by 75%".
+Because of the way quake mods work, It has always been possible to have server side cheats along the lines of `if name == mine, scale damage by 75%`.
 You have to trust the server operator.

 So, the problem then becomes a matter of making sure the clients are all playing with an acceptable version before allowing them to connect to the server.
 You obviously can't just ask the client, because if it is hacked it can just tell you what you want to hear.
 Because of the nature of the GPL, you can't just have a hidden part of the code to do verification.